These are a few of the does I’ve owned who I feel had a big impact on the genetics in my herd. They have been retired, sold, or deceased.

 Sandy’s sire is Pride of Texas Speedy Gonzales 2x RsGCH buck, and his sire was MCH/PGCH Woodhaven Farms Pepe Le Pew.
 Sandy’s dam is Brownie, my first doe, and their line is extremely parasite resistant and hardy.
-Sandy has a wonderfully soft, easy to milk udder with a nice medial, but I would have liked to see more capacity.
+Sandy has a wonderfully soft, easy to milk udder with a nice medial, and was nicely improved over her dam.
 However, I am phasing out my NDGA registered herd, so this line is being integrated into my MiniMancha breeding program instead.
 Sandy will be retired after 2018 kidding.
 Sandy’s kids are named after hurricanes.

 Retained in Herd: Tiramar DD Opal

 Brownie was my first doe, and while she was far from perfect, she taught me so much.
 The one thing I admire about Brownie and her kids the most is how hardy and naturally parasite resistant they are.
 I have had trouble with the dreaded barberpole worm with some of my goats, and what I have found is that the ones who are prone to infestation will continue to become infested over and over until it starts to weaken their immune system.
 Not Brownie.
 This girl hardly ever needs to be dewormed, never had trouble kidding — she was resilient from the word go.